Decolonize Your Reiki Practice

 Together we will explore how decolonization can support us to be better stewards of Reiki for the benefit of our own spiritual practice, the wider Reiki community and future generations of Reiki practitioners.

-A two hour comprehensive training on decolonization and how it applies to Reiki
+• A comprehensive training on decolonization and how it applies to Reiki

 Investment: